-Nick Baker plants 40, 000th tree for Moor Trees
+Alan Featherstone-Watson plants 60, 000th tree for Moor Trees

-Devon conservation charity, Moor Trees, celebrated the planting of 40,000 native trees on Saturday 26 November 2011 at a special ceremony led by Adam Featherstone Watson, founder and Director of Trees for Life in Scotland.
+Devon conservation charity, Moor Trees, celebrated the planting of 60,000 native trees since they were founded in 1999 at a special ceremony led by Adam Featherstone Watson, founder and Director of Trees for Life in Scotland.

-Since it began creating native woodland in 2001, Moor Trees has planted broadleaf trees on over 100 acres around Dartmoor and the South Hams.
+Since it began creating native woodland in 2000, Moor Trees has planted native broadleaf trees on over 150 acres around Dartmoor and the South Hams.
 Volunteers turn out on Sundays throughout the winter months to plant oaks, ash, rowan and other local species, grown especially in nurseries at Dartington and near Diptford from seed collected in the area.